ICpTrial/AIOps-EventManager/Install.md

 [✓] CASE launch script completed successfully
 OK
 ```

+### 2. CP4AIOps EventManager Operatorの導入
 1. Event Manager Operatorの構成

 ```
+cloudctl case launch --case ibm-netcool-prod --namespace cp4aiops --inventory noiOperatorSetup--action install-operator --args "--secret noi-registry-secret"
+Welcome to the CASE launcher
+Attempting to retrieve and extract the CASE from the specified location [✓] CASE has been retrieved and extracted
+Attempting to validate the CASE
+[✓] CASE has been successfully validated
-[✓] Found the specified launch inventory item, action, and script for the CASE Attempting to check the cluster and machine for required prerequisites for launching the item Checking for required prereqs...
+Attempting to locate the launch inventory item, script, and action in the specified CASE [✓] Found the specified launch inventory item, action, and script for the CASE Attempting to check the cluster and machine for required prerequisites for launching the item Checking for required prereqs...